Ahh…the “Winter Blues”. We are all affected by the

 -Sleep problems:

-The need to sleep more and more often with a tendency to oversleep
+to sleep more and more often with a tendency to oversleep

 Difficulty staying awake during the day and/or disturbed sleep at night